AndrewSeldon/dragonsworn/docs/index.md

 # Welcome

-We are the Dragonsworn, allied under the Light against the forces of the Shadow. *Asha'man*, Aiel, Tairens, Cairhienens, Illianers, Band of the Red Hand soldiers, Wolf Pact liegemen, Whitecloaks under Lord Captain Commander Damodred in service to Lord Perrin Goldeneyes, renegade Taraboners, Domani, and those few true servants amongst the remnants of Masema's rabble - all are welcome beneath our roof.
+We are the Dragonsworn, allied under the Light against the forces of the Shadow. *Asha'man*, Aiel, Tairens, Cairhienens, Illianers, Mayeners, Band of the Red Hand soldiers, knelt Aes Sedai, Wolf Pact liegemen, Whitecloaks under Lord Captain Commander Damodred in service to Lord Perrin Goldeneyes, renegade Taraboners, Domani, and those few true servants amongst the remnants of Masema's rabble - all are welcome beneath our roof.

 Enjoy your stay, even if you number yourself amongst the Darkfans who defend Amazon's TV show adaptation, but be prepared for arguments.
 Be civil, and we'll get along just fine.
 Join us in discussing Robert "***The Creator***" Jordan's ***The Wheel of Time*** and critiquing Rafe "***Raginor***" Judkin's ***The Wheel of Prime***.
 Darkfans are also welcome, lest we forget that *no man may walk so long in the Shadow that he cannot come again to the Light!*